ndf-zz/velotrain/README.md

 ## Telegraph (MQTT) Interface

 The topics below are relative to the configured basetopic (default:
-'velotrain'), from the persepective of the velotrain process.
+'velotrain'), from the perspective of the velotrain process.
 For all JSON encoded objects, invalid or unavailable properties will be reported as null.
 Examples use the default basetopic.